-19.(1) Upon receipt of a Municipal Planning Tribunal's recommendation the Municipal Planning Registrar must refer an application for municipal planning approval to the Municipal Council.

-(2) An application for municipal planning approval that is referred to a Municipal Council must be accompanied by -

-(a) a summary of the comments received in response to the public consultation process, if any;

-(b) the applicant's response to the comments, if any;

-(c) the Municipal Planning Tribunal's report on the application;

-(d) the Municipal Planning Tribunal's recommendation on the application; and

-(e) the Municipal Planning Tribunal's decision on any application for municipal planning approval relating to the same development that it decided.
+- 19.(1) Upon receipt of a Municipal Planning Tribunal's recommendation the Municipal Planning Registrar must refer an application for municipal planning approval to the Municipal Council. - (2) An application for municipal planning approval that must be decided by the Municipal Council must be accompanied by- - (a) a summary of the comments received in response to the public consultation process, if any; - (b) the applicant's response to the comments, if any; - (c) the Municipal Planning Tribunal's report on the application; - (d) the Municipal Planning Tribunal's recommendation on the application; and - (e) the Municipal Planning Tribunal's decision on any application for municipal planning approval relating to the same development that it decided.

-Time in which a Municipal Council must decide an application
+Time in which the Municipal Council must decide an application

-20.(1) A Municipal Council must decide an application for municipal planning approval -

-(a) within 90 days after it received the documents contemplated in item 13; or

-(b) within 90 days after a Municipality resolved whether or not to amend its Integrated Development Plan to accommodate an application for municipal planning approval contemplated in section 50(6); or
+- 20.(1) The Municipal Council must decide an application for municipal planning approval- - (a) within 90 days after it received the documents contemplated in item 13; or - (b) within 90 days after a Municipality resolved whether or not to amend its Integrated Development Plan to accommodate an application for municipal planning approval contemplated in section 46(6); or - (c) within 90 days after a Municipality resolved whether or not to amend its spatial development framework to accommodate an application for municipal planning approval contemplated in section 47(11); or - (d) within such further period as agreed upon with the applicant, which period may not exceed 180 days after the date that the application and accompanying documents were referred to the Municipal Council. - (2) An application for municipal planning approval lapses, if a Municipal Council failed to decide the application within the specified period. - (3) The Municipal Planning Registrar must inform the Municipal Planning Tribunal of the Municipal Council's decision, if- - (a) the application for municipal planning approval includes an application for the zoning or rezoning of land; and - (b) a new zone has to be introduced in the Land Use Scheme or it has to be amended in order to zone or rezone the land.

+Time in which the Municipal Planning Tribunal must decide an application to zone or rezone land that involves the introduction of a new zone or an amendment to the Land Use Scheme

-(c) such further period as agreed upon with the applicant, which period may not exceed 180 days after the date that the application and accompanying documents were referred to the Municipal Council.
+- 21.(1) The Municipal Planning Tribunal must decide an application for municipal planning approval to zone or rezone land that involves the introduction of a new zone or an amendment to the Land Use scheme- - (a) within 60 days after it was notified of the Municipal council's decision; - (b) within such further period as agreed upon with the applicant, which period may not exceed 180 days after the date that it was notified of the Municipal council's decision.

-(2) An application for municipal planning approval lapses, if a Municipal Council failed to decide the application within the specified period.

-SCHEDULE 5 PUBLIC NOTICE (Section 53(1))
+SCHEDULE 5 PUBLIC NOTICE (Section 55(2))